5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 # Lenovo T530 Hackinosh OpenCore (DSTD-less)

 An EFI Folder with configs for running macOS Catalina and Big Sur with either a patched DSDT or DSDT-less.

+Current OC Version: 065

 The EFI for running macOS on the Lenovo T530 includes 2 configs: